 My friend Linda came in for an appointment the other day.
-She’s a true animal lover, and we’ve helped her with quite a few animal rescues of one sort or another over the years we’ve been in Franklin.
+She’s a true animal lover, and we’ve helped her with quite a few animal rescues of one sort or another over the years.
 She wanted to discuss a vexing problem.

-One of her rescues, a shy kitty she took in very young from a feral mother in her neighborhood, has never been 100% reliable about urinating in the litter box.
-Now, at a year old, her accidents outside the litter box are increasing– and she’s taken to emptying her bladder in Linda’s “Crocs”!
-Everyone has their limits…. and “Bella” had officially tested Linda’s.
+One of her rescues, a shy kitty she took in very young from a feral mother in her neighborhood, was never 100% reliable about urinating in the litter box.
+Now, at a year old, her accidents outside the litter box are increasing -and she’s taken to emptying her bladder in Linda’s “Crocs”!
+Everyone has their limits…. and “Bella” was officially testing Linda’s.

 Linda’s foolish feline inspired me to write about this difficult issue.
-It’s a common frustration that almost all of us living with felines have experienced at one time or another.
+It’s a common frustration that almost all of us cat lovers experience at one time or another.

-Let’s first review the most basic things you can do to prevent litter box problems:
+Let’s review the most basic things you can do to prevent litter box problems:

 Make it Easy – Litter boxes must be easily accessible to all cats in the house.
 The rule of thumb is to provide one litter box per cat PLUS one.
-It’s a prescription for problems to make two cats share a box – two cats should ideally have easy access to three boxes, generally at least one on each floor the cat has access to.
+It’s a prescription for problems to make two cats share a box…you know how cats can be.
+Two cats should ideally have easy access to three boxes, and generally at least one on each floor the house.

 Size Matters – Litter boxes need to be big, minimally one and a half times as long as the cat.
 I had a client in Raleigh who had 10 cats in her home.
 She fashioned litter boxes out of large, deep storage boxes.
 Her husband cut “doors” in the end for cats to come and go from.
 She left the lid off most of her boxes, but she kept one box covered (some cats prefer privacy).
 Even though two of her cats were semi-feral, and they were all strictly indoor cats, she never had issues with any of her clowder* eliminating outside of their deluxe boxes.

 Keep it Clean – We all know that cats are fastidious about cleanliness, and this goes for their litter boxes as well.
-Most cats prefer the maid come at least daily.
+Most cats prefer the maid service at least daily.

-If your cat has had an accident outside the litter box, it is extremely important to be sure the odor from that accident is eliminated.
-We sell an excellent product at Noah’s Ark called Urine Off – this product works to “make it like it never happened”– a critical step to preventing that area from being used again as a toilet.
+If your cat has an accident outside the litter box, it is extremely important to be sure the odor from that accident is eliminated.
+We sell an excellent product at Noah’s Ark called Urine Off – this product works to “make it like it never happened” – a critical step to preventing that area from being used again as a toilet.

 The very first thing we MUST do is to determine whether there’s a medical issue underlying this behavior.
 Urinary tract problems and other medical conditions can create great discomfort, and cause cats to “signal” to you that all is not well.

-Many clients have success with Feliway – products that imitate feline pheromones and calm anxious cats.
-In tough situations, those not responding to all the basic things that normally help, we can prescribe medications that often improve the undesirable behavior.
+Many clients have success with Feliway products that imitate feline pheromones and calm anxious cats.
+In tough situations, like those not responding to the basic things that usually help, we can prescribe medications that often improve the undesirable behavior.